avorwerk98/avorwerk98.github.io/README.md

 Download or clone this repository and open the index.html file in your browser.

 ## Roadmap
-There are quite a few improvements I would like to make.
+There are quite a few improvements I would like to make, including more animation and adding in more projects.